-When juicing regularly or juice fasting you’re not starving your body of any nutrients.
-In fact, it’s the opposite.
+When juicing regularly or juice fasting you’re not starving your body.
+In fact, it’s quite the opposite.
 Your body is getting more nutrition that it’s probably ever received.
-Juicing breaks down the cells and concentrates the nutrients allowing you body to absorb more.
+Juicing breaks down the cells and concentrates the nutrients allowing your body to absorb more.
 You wouldn’t be able to eat even half of the raw fruits and vegetables you’ll be consuming on a juice fast.
 It’s just too much to chew and swallow.

 Here’s a list of several raw sources of protein you can juice: Asparagus, Beet Greens, Broccoli, Cabbage, Cauliflower, Collard Greens, Kale, Mustard Greens, Spinach, Swiss Chard, Sprouts, Tomatoes and Turnip Greens.
 (Source)